LinShi11/csci-476-594-spring2021-private/lab03/README.md

 # id
 uid=0(root) gid=1000(seed) groups=1000(seed),4(adm),24(cdrom),27(sudo),30(dip),46(plugdev),120(lpadmin),131(lxd),132(sambashare),136(docker)
 ```
 After 32,688 runs and 24 seconds, we have successfully defeated the ASLR feature.
+With enough time and luck, we are able to get passed ASLR with brute-force.

 ### Task 6: